 According to the "Tool to calculate the emission factor for an electricity system", in the "dispatch data analysis OM" method, it shall be considered the year in which the project activity displaces grid electricity and update the emission factor annually during monitoring.
-Therefore, Arizona I applies the ex-post data vintage.
+Therefore, the proposed project activity applies the expost data vintage.